tradingstrategy-ai/dex-live-algorithmic-trading-example/README.md

 2. Optimiser notebook.
 [See here](./notebooks/eth-breakout-optimiser.ipynb)
 3. Final backtest.
 [See here](./notebooks/eth-breakout-dex-final.ipynb)

+**Note**: Github does not view notebooks fully - you need to open them locally.

-**Note**: This strategy might be too simple and overfit for real world trading.
+**Note**: This strategy might be too simple and overfit for real-world trading.

 # Step 2: Give the strategy id

 You are going to have a lot of strategies.
 You need to have a systematic way to keep track of them.

-We are going to us `hotwallet-polygon-eth-usdc-breakout`.
+This example uses id `hotwallet-polygon-eth-usdc-breakout`.
 It's a mouthful, but self-explanatory.
+- Asset management mode (hot wallet)
+- The target chain (Polygon)
+- Pairs to be traded (ETH/USDC)
+- Type of strategy (breakout)

 This id is used in